electricimp/GoogleMaps/README.md

 ### Constructor: GoogleMaps()

+**Please Note:** The constructor is called automatically when you require the library.
+You do not need to call the constructor.

 The device-side library constructor takes no parameters.
 It opens a listener for location requests from the agent.
 When a request is received, the device scans the WiFi networks and sends the result back to the agent.
-The constructor is called automatically whe you require the library.

 ## Agent Class Usage